bkrsingh1008/Employee_Salary_Analysis_Excel/README.md

 🛠️ Tools & Techniques Used:
 ------------------------------
-This dashboard was built using advanced Excel functions and interactive features to enhance data exploration.
-Here’s a rundown of the tools you can use to interact with the dashboard:
+Used advanced Excel functions and interactive features to enhance data exploration.
+Here’s a rundown of the tools we can use to interact with the dashboard:

 **Excel Functions:**